-1. The Wall Museum at East Side Gallery
+1. The Wall Museum presents East Side Gallery to visitors.

 2. Alexanderplatz: A Hub of Activity